 Why I use Vitamix as my blender is simple: power, capacity and a shatterproof container.
 It will outperform and outlast any other blender and do more than a standard blender.
 Vitamix is the gold standard in blenders.
 I use it daily to make smoothies, soups, sauces, ice cream bases and for many other recipes.
-Here is the link to my full product review.
-The new model 5200 has nice upgrades like the ergonomic handle, lid flaps or “wings” and a BPA-free container.
+If the price tag is holding you back, order a reconditioned model.
+Vitamix uses them at shows, then cleans them up and sells them as reconditioned at a great saving!
 Order through this link and get free shipping.

 Every cook needs a digital thermometer.
 Whether roasting chicken or baking Crème Brulee, it’s the best way to test the internal temperature of what you are cooking for degree of doneness and food safety.
 My choice is the Thermapen by Thermoworks.
 It’s fast, has a large numbers for easy reading and is splash proof.
 They come in lots of fun colors too.
 I have three of them!

 Thermoworks also makes a great big, waterproof timer.
 The numbers are easy to read (without reading glasses) and across the kitchen.
 It’s called the Extra Big & Loud Timer.

 Good knives are an essential tool for every cook.
 Invest in good quality knives, take care of them (don’t put them in the dishwasher!), have them professionally sharpened a few times a year and they will last forever.
 Most of my knives are Wusthof.
 I like the Grand Prix II model because of the comfortable curved handle.
 They are forged from a single piece of specially tempered high-carbon stainless steel for superior strength.
 For storage, use a knife block, a wooden knife drawer insert or just get inexpensive blade covers to protect them (below).